bstollnitz/aml_pipeline_sdk/README.md

 ### Create and run the pipeline

-* Run cloud/pipeline-job.py.
+Run cloud/pipeline-job.py.

 ### Create and invoke the endpoint

-* Run cloud/endpoint.py.
+Run cloud/endpoint.py.

+### Clean up the endpoint

+Once you're done working with the endpoint, you can clean it up to avoid getting charged by running cloud/delete_endpoint.py.